MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

     innermost(s) = bottomup(try(s; innermost(s)))

 The `innermost` strategy performs a bottom-up traversal of a term.
 After transforming the subterms of a term it tries to apply the transformation `s`.
-If succesful the result is recursively transformed with an application of `innermost`.
+If successful the result is recursively transformed with an application of `innermost`.
 This brings us to the final form for the proposition normalizations:

     module prop-dnf12
     imports libstrategolib prop-rules